Showing posts with label 2020. Show all posts

 Missing: One Droid

 Droid was originally developed by MP Lord (he of Hoog fame!!) and was a smash hit that saw a sequel three years later.
 Sadly, neither of these games supported the enhanced hardware of the Atari STe which meant chip fx, flick-scrolling and a fair bit of slowdown when things got hectic.
-Not only that, but the joystick controls were finicky - I would accidently fall off ledges when struggling to precisely time a jump (pulling down and then leaping - arghhh!)
+Not only that, but the joystick controls were finicky - I would accidentally fall off ledges when struggling to precisely time a jump!

-I remember (back in 2016) being excited to hear that Jamie Hamshere was working on an improved version that would take advantage of the Atari STe hardware.
+I remember (2016) being excited to hear Jamie Hamshere was working on an improved version that would take advantage of the Atari STe hardware.
 I could only imagine what it would be like to play a scrollable Droid.
-Jamie even planned to tweak those controls to remove the irritation that threatened each and every jump - for me anyhow.
+Jamie even planned to tweak those controls to remove the irritation that threatened each and every jump.

 So, without further ado, here is the first sexy screenshot to whet your appetite...